polkadot-js/api/docs/examples/rx/03_listen_to_balance_change/README.md

 # Listen to balance changes

-This example shows how to instantiate a Polkadot API object and use it to connect to a node and retrieve balance updates.
+This example shows how to instantiate a Plugnet API object and use it to connect to a node and retrieve balance updates.

 <<< @/docs/examples/rx/03_listent_to_balance_change/index.js